ollprogram/TwitchDiscordBridge/README.md

 There are some procedures before launching the program :

 1. You need a [Discord](https://discord.com) account and a Discord server (guild).
-2. Register a new bot on the [Discord Developer Portal](https://discord.com/developers/docs/intro) (I recommend you to watch a tutorial on YouTube).
+2. Register a new bot on the [Discord Developer Portal](https://discord.com/developers/docs/intro) .
    You should also turn it to private mode.
 3. Add your bot on Discord with the [Discord Permissions Calculator](https://discordapi.com/permissions.html) using your bot client ID.
 The Discord bot will need some permissions on your server.
 See the permissions needed in the screenshot below: